transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 ##### Summary

-This class is the validator for Study
+This class is the validator for StudyVersion

 <a name='T-TransCelerate-SDR-RuleEngineV4-StudyVersionValidator'></a>
 ## StudyVersionValidator `type`